S1N15T3R/Bash-Scripts/README.md

 # Bash Scripts Collection

-This repository contains a collection of Bash scripts for various tasks, including hashing, encoding, and string manip>
+This repository contains a collection of Bash scripts for various tasks, including hashing, encoding, and string manipulation

 ## Scripts

 ### 1. `HASH_ED.sh`

 #### Description
 A versatile Bash script to hash or encode strings using various algorithms (e.g., MD5, SHA256, Base64).
-It supports in>
+It supports input from strings or files and allows specifying output files.

 #### Usage
 ```bash